lsingh123/GSC19/fuseki.md

       ?item wnp:paywalled ?paywall .}
     OPTIONAL {
       ?item wnp:haspath ?path .}
+    OPTIONAL {
+      ?item wnp:description ?description.}
   }
 }
 ```

-To add a different url, change the portion inside the asterixes.
+To add a different url, change the portion after http://.
 Please make sure to include http:// before the canonicalized form of the URL.
 If your query isn’t working, try this next one.

 ### If you don’t know the exact URL we have stored in our database: